 - to promote and encourage the practice of Morris dancing

-3.1 There shall be four categories of membership:
+3.1 There shall be the following categories of membership:

 - Dance Members - Women considered by both the Squire and Dance Teacher to be capable of dancing out in public.
 Such members are eligible to vote at all meetings and on all matters.